hurstsolutions/StreamMatrix/README.md

-Building an application to stream video and multiple channels of audio at scale.
+Building an application to simulcast/stream video and multiple channels of audio at scale.